biojava/biojava.github.io/wiki/BioJava:Logo.md

 This is good.

 I like this one, but I think the sequence on top and bottom is too much - can we have the middle part only?
-I assume the cup is in the copyright of the contributor? [andreas](User:andreas "wikilink")
+I assume the image is in the copyright of the contributor? [andreas](User:andreas "wikilink")

 Logo4 ![](bio-java-logo-4.gif "fig:bio-java-logo-4.gif")